Slaviator/PointOfSales/README.md

     Scan these items in this order: ABCD; Verify the total price is $7.25

 Introduce discount card:
-- the discount card is used only for products where no other discount applies
 - amount of sale (without discounts) is added to the card at the end of the sale
 - discount percent depends on the total amount of money accumulated on the discount card (total sum spent in our shop)